livelink/mindproxy/README.md

 A ruby script that filters the maxmind csv database files based on country or subdivisions of countries.
-The output is a text file list of IPv4 blocks that can be used as to load into a haproxy acl.
+The output is a text file list of IPv4 blocks that can be used to load into a haproxy acl.

 ## Installation